sajmoni/state-prism/docs/subscribe.md

   console.log('previousVolume', previousVolume)
 }

-// Later when you don't need the listener any more, do: unsubscribe()
+// Later when you don't need to subscribe any more, do: unsubscribe()
 ```